Hadronic Spectra from Deformed AdS Backgrounds: Introduction

 Another example of breaking the conformal invariance is given by the softwall model.
-In this model one uses a soft IR cutoff via an introduction of a dilaton field in the action.
-Such approach was proposed in \cite{Karch:2006pv} in order to study the mesonic spectroscopy.
-Usually one refers to this model as the original softwall model.
-Soon after, other modifications of this model to deal with hadronic spectroscopy were considered, for instance, in \cite{Huang:2007fv, Vega:2008te, Branz:2010ub, Gutsche:2011vb, Afonin:2012jn, Fang:2016uer, Cortes:2017lgz, Contreras:2018hbi, Afonin:2018era, Gutsche:2019blp}.
-Going further in some modification the Refs.\cite{Andreev:2006vy, Andreev:2006ct, Forkel:2007cm, White:2007tu, Bruni:2018dqm, Rinaldi:2017wdn} instead of the introduction of a dilation in the action, a modified warp factor in the AdS metric was considered.
-Particularly, in \cite{Forkel:2007cm} such modification was proposed to study hadronic spectroscopy.
-Other modifications of the softwall model were used in \cite{Andreev:2006ct, White:2007tu, Bruni:2018dqm} to discuss the quark-antiquark potential and in \cite{Rinaldi:2017wdn} to deal with scalar and tensor glueballs.
+In this model a soft IR cutoff via an introduction of a dilaton field in the action.
+This approach was proposed in \cite{Karch:2006pv} to study mesonic spectroscopy.
+Usually, this model is referred to as the original softwall model.
+Several modifications of this model were considered subsequently to deal with hadronic spectroscopy as presented in e.g., Refs. \cite{Huang:2007fv, Vega:2008te, Branz:2010ub, Gutsche:2011vb, Afonin:2012jn, Fang:2016uer, Cortes:2017lgz, Contreras:2018hbi, Afonin:2018era, Gutsche:2019blp}.
+Further addressing some modification in the Refs.\cite{Andreev:2006vy, Andreev:2006ct, Forkel:2007cm, White:2007tu, Bruni:2018dqm, Rinaldi:2017wdn}, instead of the introduction of a dilation in the action, a modified warp factor in the AdS metric was considered.
+Particularly, in Ref. \cite{Forkel:2007cm} such a modification was proposed to study hadronic spectroscopy.
+Other modifications of the softwall model were used in Refs. \cite{Andreev:2006ct, White:2007tu, Bruni:2018dqm} to discuss the quark-antiquark potential and in Ref. \cite{Rinaldi:2017wdn} to deal with scalar and tensor glueballs.
+One open problem associated with the softwall model is the sign of the dilaton.
+In the original case, the dilaton is an exponential with a negative argument \cite{Karch:2006pv}.
+In Refs. \cite{deTeramond:2009xk, Zuo:2009dz, Nicotri:2010at}, authors argued that a positive dilaton is preferred, which the authors of Ref. \cite{Karch:2010eg} disagree with.
+These authors also point out that a positive dilaton implies the existence of a massless scalar in the spectrum.